Michi-Tsubaki/Michi-Tsubaki/README.md

+I am a Junior student at department of mechano-informatics, school of engineering, the University of Tokyo.

-ALL THE ITEMS ARE CLOSED.
+MOST OF THE ITEMS ARE CLOSED JULY 2024.

 <!---
 Michi-Tsubaki/Michi-Tsubaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.